 Staff knew their responsibilities if they had concerns about the safety of children, young people and adults who were vulnerable due to their circumstances.
 The provider had safeguarding policies and procedures to provide staff with information about identifying, reporting and dealing with suspected abuse.
-The practice manager could not easily locate the contact information for the safeguarding of vulnerable adults within the designated 'safeguarding file' during the inspection; this was later sent to us.
-We discussed the importance of this information being readily accessible to staff.
-The practice manager took immediate measures to highlight this information in the safeguarding folder.
 We saw evidence that staff received safeguarding training.
 Staff knew about the signs and symptoms of abuse and neglect and how to report concerns, including notification to the CQC.
+We discussed safeguarding incidents that the provider had come across within the previous 12 months.
+These were dealt with appropriately, documented and shared with the dental team for learning.